Introduction to Facial Fat Transfer

 Fat Grafting How does it work?

 Plastic Surgeons have used the fat transfer procedure in cosmetic surgery for decades.
 In fact many patients who decide to have a facelift incorporate fat transfer to give added volume to the cheek area.
+Facial ageing is often due to the depletion of bony and fat deposits, which can result in a gaunt and tired face.
+Fat transfer can restore lost volume and rejuvenate facial contours.

 Fat transfer involves two procedures all carried out under local anaesthesia.
 There may be a little bruising which subsides over a week or so and can be covered with makeup.
 There is little to no down time, and you can get back to your daily activities quickly.
 It is a long term solution to volume loss unlike dermal fillers which dissolve within 12-18 months.